spidugu444/core-v-verif/cva6/docs/VerifPlans/csr_access/dvplan_csr-access.md

     1.Ensure that Machine mode CSR can only be accessed in the correct privilege mode according to the specification.

-    2.Verify that trying to access Machine Mode CSR in an incorrect privilege mode raises an illegal instruction exception.
+    2.Verify that trying to access Machine Mode CSR in lower privilege mode raises an illegal instruction exception.

 *   **Pass/Fail Criteria:** Self-Check